Vulcan Society

-The Vulcan Society, founded in 1940, is a fraternal organization of black firefighters in New York City, United States.
+The Vulcan Society, founded in 1940, is a fraternal organization of black firefighters in New York City.

 History

 Early black recruits to the fire department

 Following the 1896 Plessy v.
 Ferguson ("separate but equal") Supreme Court decision and the 1898 election of Governor Theodore Roosevelt, employment opportunities for black men began to slowly expand.
 On December 6, 1898, a man named William H. Nicholson was assigned to Brooklyn's Engine Company 6 veterinary department to feed the horses and shovel manure.
 Engine Company 6 was established in 1869, the year of Nicholson's birth, when it was located at 14 High Street before subsequently relocating, in 1892, to 189 Pearl Street.
 Engine Company 6, originally a part of the Brooklyn-Queens Fire Department, was inducted into the New York City Fire Department on January 18, 1898, renumbered Engine Company 106 on October 1, 1899, and was again renumbered to its present designation Engine Company 206 on January 1, 1913.
 Nicholson is known as the first black, New York City fireman of the paid New York City Fire Department, however in 1818 a female slave named Molly Williams had been in the service of Oceanic Engine Company of the old Volunteer Fire Department of New York.
 According to retired Battalion Chief Wesley Augustus Williams, "Nicholson did not work as a firefighter but was assigned to take care of the horses."

 The second black fireman was appointed to the department on September 21, 1914, two years after William Nicholson retired and died.
 He was John H. Woodson (born 1886), a native of Virginia like Nicholson before him.
 Woodson's former occupation is listed as mail messenger.
 John Woodson, like Nicholson, entered the department in his late twenties (Woodson was 28, Nicholson 27).
 This is a pattern that continues to exist today among minorities appointed to the department.
 Fireman Woodson, unlike his predecessor, was assigned to Ladder Company 106 in the Greenpoint Section of Brooklyn, to perform regular fire-fighting duties.
 Woodson had just completed his second year as a fireman when he was awarded a Class III medal for valor (September 22, 1916), and he received a Class "B" citation July 30, 1918.
 Fireman Woodson transferred to Engine Company 5 in Manhattan from Ladder Company 106, Brooklyn, on May 1, 1918.
 He spent four months in Engine 5 before transferring to Engine Company 298 in Queens.
 It was in Engine Company 298 that he spent the majority of his career in the department – August 1, 1918 to March 1, 1934, though he worked in two other companies, Engine 238 and Engine 303 (both in Queens) before retiring on February 1, 1936.